Partnership Between CA, Blossoms of Hope is in Full Bloom

 Inspiring through art

-For the last 15 years, Columbia Art Center Director Liz Henzey has curated a collection of pink clad pieces every April, filling the gallery with art that reflects the spirit of Blossoms of Hope and its mission.
+For more than 15 years, Columbia Art Center Director Liz Henzey has curated a collection of pink clad pieces every April, filling the gallery with art that reflects the spirit of Blossoms of Hope and its mission.
 The goal is to raise awareness for this community group through beautiful works of art.

 “I love when art can impact positive change in the community or bring awareness to a worthy cause or service,” Henzey said.
 “To be able to provide a venue to showcase the talents of our community artists and to bring attention to a worthwhile local organization feels rewarding on so many levels.
 Artists really love creating art that can move people, inspire them, make them think, and lift their spirits.”